Bulovas hits 38-yarder, Vandy beats CSU to snap 11-game skid

 Vanderbilt: Give the defense credit.
 The Commodores gave up loads of yards early but not many points until the offense started clicking.

-Colorado State: All-Mountain West punter Ryan Stonehouse showed off his powerful foot with an 81-yard punt, which was the fourth-longest in team history.
+Colorado State: All-Mountain West punter Ryan Stonehouse showed off his powerful foot with an 81-yard boot, which was the fourth-longest in team history.

 UP NEXT